WICG/webpackage/README.md

 start of that resource's `response-headers` to the end of its `body`.
-The resolved and decoded `resource-key` is a Canonical CBOR array consisting of alternating header names and values encoded as byte strings, in the order they appear in the `resource-key` except that the ":method", ":scheme", ":authority", and ":path" pseudo-headers appear first and in that order.
+The resolved and decoded `resource-key` is a Canonical CBOR array consisting of alternating header names and values encoded as byte strings, in the order they appear in the `resource-key`.
+As described in [Main content](#main-content), the ":method", ":scheme", ":authority", and ":path" pseudo-headers appear first and in that order.

 This differs from [SRI](https://w3c.github.io/webappsec-subresource-integrity), which only hashes the body.
 Note: This will usually prevent a package from